interop

 }

 VerifiedResult represents the verified state at a specific timestamp.
-It contains the L1 head from which the L2 heads were derived, and a map of each chain's L2 head at that timestamp.
+It contains the L1 inclusion block from which the L2 heads were included, and a map of each chain's L2 head at that timestamp.

 Jump to